Bobbyjoness/docs/sorry.md

-sorry Hacktober I was busy
+sorry Hacktober I was busy I was busy this year too sadly :'(